-To the extent permitted by law, the parties agree that this AOFA shall be governed by, and construed in accordance with, the laws of the State of Florida without giving effect to any principles of conflicts of law.
+If there is no applicable federal law, the parties agree that the laws of the State of Florida shall apply to and govern this AOFA without giving effect to any principles of conflicts of law.
+Nothing about this Agreement shall be considered a waiver of sovereign immunity by either party.